medavox/articles/Milk Substitute.md

 ------

 * For all the wishing in the world, it's NOT milk.
 So nutritionally, it WILL be different.
-	I would bet there's no calcium in it, for one thing.
+	I would bet there's little or no calcium in it, for one thing.
 * The consistency can easily become gloopy, which is unappealing.
 Possibly add more water to fix this.
 * It can also separate slightly after standing.
 Just give it a stir; this even happens to soya milk.
 * It won't LOOK that much like milk, probably due to complicated food chemistry reasons,